Mjavala/vue-candymachine-mint/README.md

 Personally I don't like react, so I've wanted an alternative for a while.

-Unfortunately the react ui [components](https://www.npmjs.com/package/@solana/wallet-adapter-react-ui-starter) are not usable here, so I've only implemented Sollet and Phantom wallets as radio buttons, heavily inspired by [ravoken](https://github.com/2501babe/revoken).

 **This has only been tested on Devnet**

 ## Environment variables